Hootsuite Vs Sprout Social: What’s Better for Your Business?

 Learn More Learn More 14 Days Trial

-Both Hootsuite and Sprout Social bring powerful support capabilities to the table for the customers.
-However, Sprout clearly stands out by equipping teams with helpful resources like the Insights blog, Help Center, and a video Learning Portal, plus peer support via The Arboretum community.
-For fast-moving teams, its live, responsive support is a key advantage when quick answers matter most.
+Both Hootsuite and Sprout Social have great support for their customers.
+But Sprout stands out by giving teams access to resources like the Insights blog, Help Center, a video Learning Portal, and peer support via The Arboretum community.
+For fast-moving teams, its live support is a big win when answers are most important.

-For businesses and teams who require quick resolution of their support queries, SocialPilot can be a great addition.
-With all the major social media management capabilities, it also offers responsive customer support that’s one click away.
-You can get your queries resolved over a quick Live chat, email, and phone (24/5).
-If you get stuck while setting it up, the team quickly hops on a call to resolve it early and help you make the most of your social media game.
+For businesses and teams that need quick support resolution, SocialPilot can be a good add-on.
+With all the major social media management features, it also has responsive support one click away.
+You can get your questions answered via Live chat, email, and phone (24/5).
+If you get stuck setting it up, the team will hop on a call to resolve it quickly and help you get the most out of your social media.

 Final Verdict

-If you run an agency or a large enterprise, Hootsuite is a straightforward platform for managing multiple accounts, bulk scheduling, and basic analytics.
-However, advanced features such as in-depth analytics, CRM tools, sentiment analysis, and detailed reporting are only available on higher-priced plans.
+If you’re an agency or a big business, Hootsuite is a simple platform for managing multiple accounts, bulk scheduling, and basic analytics.
+But in-depth analytics, CRM tools, sentiment analysis, and detailed reporting are only available on higher plans.

-Sprout Social, on the other side, stands out for its robust social media tool with CRM integration and detailed reporting, making it well-suited for larger enterprises and businesses.
-However, at $199/month for its base plan, Sprout Social can be expensive, especially for small teams that may not fully utilize these premium features.
+Sprout Social has a robust social media tool with CRM and detailed reporting, so it’s good for bigger businesses.
+But at $199/month for the base plan, Sprout Social is expensive, especially for small teams that won’t fully utilize those premium features.

-However, other sprout social alternatives like SocialPilot can be a balanced option for agencies and SMBs, offering essential features like bulk scheduling, work approvals, client collaboration, and white labeling.
-This makes it a smart choice for businesses focused on efficient social management within a manageable budget.
+But other Sprout Social alternatives like SocialPilot are a balanced option for agencies and SMBs, with features like bulk scheduling, work approvals, client collaboration, and white labeling.
+So it’s a good choice for businesses that want efficient social management within a budget.

 Frequently Asked Questions